-The first item on our 10 New Year Resolutions Teachers Should Make should make you remember that… You can not do it all.
+The first item on our 10 New Year Resolutions Teachers Should Make you remember that… You can not do it all.
 No one can.
 Instead of feeling guilty, make a list of priorities and then stick to it.
-You faith, your family, your health, your job… and everything else on your priority list.
+Your faith, your family, your health, your job… and everything else on your priority list.
 Do you need to set aside devotional time each day?
-Try to set a timer on your phone to leave school everyday to be around your family more.
+Try to set a timer on your phone to leave school every day to be around your family more.
 Set aside date nights with your spouse.
 Did you read the part about your health?
 I struggle in that area as well, but don’t forget about keeping YOU healthy!

 Don’t Strive for Pinterest Perfect

 I have a secret to share… my classroom isn’t Pinterest Perfect.
 I am also a horrible chart maker and I never share those images online.
 My classroom is loud, messy, and sometimes unorganized.
 Those moments are not Pinterest Perfect.
 But those moments are real and meaningful to my students.
 And guess who doesn’t care if your room is Pinterest Perfect?
 Your students.
 They would rather your room be full of fun and engaging activities.

 Pinterest is great for ideas and inspiration, but let’s not strive for constant perfection.
 You do things your way and how it works for you!
 You might end up happier and with happier students as well.
 Yep, this is a HUGE and important New Year Resolutions Teachers Should Make.